-- 1. This Code of Practice is made in connection with the exercise of the following powers under the Proceeds of Crime Act 2002 (POCA), which were inserted by the Policing and Crime Act 2009 (PCA)- - seizure power conferred by section 47C of POCA, - search powers conferred by sections 47D to 47H of POCA, and - detention of property powers conferred by sections 41A, 44A and 47J to 47P of POCA. - 2.
-An appropriate officer, who can exercise these powers, means an officer of Her Majesty's Revenue and Customs (HMRC), the Commissioners for Her Majesty's Revenue and Customs, a Home Office immigration officer, a police officer, an accredited financial investigator (AFI), a member of staff of the National Crime Agency (NCA), or any other officer exercising the powers set out in paragraph 1.
-Not all the powers are available to all these persons; section 41A(3) and 47A(1) of POCA identifies who has been given a power. - 3.
-The Code is made under section 47S of POCA.
-It applies to all searches, seizures and detentions made under these powers on or after [1 April 2014], the date on which we aim to bring this order into force.
-There are two separate Codes of Practice for the exercise of these powers in relation to Northern Ireland and separate guidance in Scotland may be issued by the Lord Advocate. - 4.
-The Code does not apply to searches carried out under any other legislation or provisions in POCA.
-If an appropriate officer is exercising a search, seizure or detention under or using other powers, he must act in accordance with any other relevant Code of Practice, for example, Code B issued under PACE which deals with certain police powers to search premises and to seize and retain property found on premises and persons when an officer is exercising powers under PACE. - 5.
-The Code should be available at all police stations and Home Office premises for consultation by the police and members of the public.
-It should also be available at police and Home Office premises at ports where the powers are, or are likely, to be used.
-Government Departments and other bodies who have AFIs operating these powers should also make arrangements for the Code to be available to both their staff and members of the public or, if practicable, at their public offices.

-&lt;sup>6 An AFI is an individual who has been trained and accredited under section 3 of POCA, as amended by the Serious Crime Act 2007, to undertake certain investigative, restraint, search and seizure functions using POCA.
-An AFI must also be within a category specified in an order issued by the Secretary of State under section 453 of POCA.
+1. This Code of Practice is made in connection with the exercise of the following powers under the Proceeds of Crime Act 2002 (POCA), which were inserted by the Policing and Crime Act 2009 (PCA)-

+- seizure power conferred by section 195C of POCA, - search powers conferred by sections 195D to 195H of POCA, and - detention of property powers conferred by sections 190A, 193A and 195J to 195P of POCA.

+2. This Code relates to an officer of Her Majesty's Revenue and Customs (HMRC), the Commissioners for Her Majesty's Revenue and Customs, a Home Office immigration officer and a member of staff of the National Crime Agency (NCA).
+The persons covered by this Code are henceforth referred to as "officer".
+A separate Code relating to police officers, accredited financial investigators and members of staff of a relevant Director (see section 453 of POCA) is issued by the Department of Justice (Northern Ireland) under section 195T of POCA.

+3. The Code is made under section 195S of POCA.
+It applies to all searches, seizures and detentions made under these powers on or after [1 April 2014],.
+There are two separate Codes of Practice for the exercise of these powers in relation to Northern Ireland and separate guidance in Scotland may be issued by the Lord Advocate.

+4. The Code does not apply to searches carried out under any other legislation or provisions in POCA.
+If an officer is exercising a search, seizure or detention under or using other powers, he must act in accordance with any other relevant Code of Practice.

+5. The Code should be available at premises for consultation by officers and members of the public.

+6. An officer operating these powers does not have to identify himself if he reasonably believes that giving his name might put him or others in danger.
+In these cases a warrant card number or other identification should be given which proves his status but not his name.

+7. Where an officer fails to comply with any provisions of this Code, he is not by reason only of that failure liable to any criminal or civil proceedings, but the Code is admissible as evidence in such proceedings.
+A court may take account of any failure to comply with the Codes provisions in determining any questions in the proceedings.

+&lt;sup>1 Inserted in POCA by section 57of the PCA.

+$^{2}$ Inserted in POCA by section 57 of the PCA.

-&lt;sup>8 Words importing the masculine gender include the feminine - see section 6 of the Interpretation Act 1978.
+&lt;sup>7 Words importing the masculine gender include the feminine - see section 6 of the Interpretation Act 1978.